LEULEX-404/LEULEX-404/README.md

 ---

-✨ *“Code is like humor.
-When you have to explain it, it’s bad.”* ✨
+✨ *“Code is like magic – the more you practice, the stronger you get.”* ✨